Break clauses in buy to let tenancy agreements

 Break clause.
 This Tenancy may be ended by either party giving two months’ signed written notice, but not before the completion of the first six months.

 Since the Housing Act 1996, there has been no minimum term for an assured shorthold tenancy.
-But as a court cannot grant a no-fault eviction within the first six months, most fixed term are at least this length.
+But as a court cannot grant a no-fault eviction within the first six months, most fixed terms are at least this length.

 Keep the wording of the break clause fair